ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/jaeger_guide.md

 import ballerinax/jaeger as _;
 ```

-Jaeger extension has a `Opentelemetry GRPC Span Exporter` which will push tracing data as batches to the Jaeger server endpoint (default - http://localhost:4317) in opentelemetry format.
+Jaeger extension has an `Opentelemetry GRPC Span Exporter` which will push tracing data as batches to the Jaeger server endpoint (default - http://localhost:4317) in opentelemetry format.

 ### Step 3 - Configure Ballerina runtime configurations

-Tracing can be enabled in your Ballerina project using configuration similar to the following in your `Config.toml` file.
+Tracing can be enabled in your Ballerina project using configurations similar to the following in your `Config.toml` file.

 ```toml
 [ballerina.observe]